Campylobacter Bacteria, Gastroenteritis, and Foodborne Illness

 The symptoms of campylobacteriosis begin from one to ten days after the bacteria enter the body.
 This gap between ingestion of the bacteria and appearance of the illness is called the incubation period.
 Once the symptoms appear they generally last for two to five days, but they sometimes stay for up to ten days.
 It's important to realize that a person may still be releasing Campylobacter in their stool even when they no longer have symptoms of the infection.

-Most cases of campylobacteriosis appear in children, pregnant women and elderly people.
+Most cases of campylobacteriosis appear in children, pregnant women, and elderly people.
 Other susceptible people include those with suppressed immune systems.
-These include people with AIDS, cancer or diabetes or those receiving anti-rejection drugs for an organ transplant.
+These include people with AIDS, cancer, or diabetes or those receiving anti-rejection drugs for an organ transplant.
 Apparently healthy people at any stage of life may be affected, however.

-Treatment for Campylobacteriosis
+Possible Treatments for Campylobacteriosis

 Often campylobacteriosis treatment isn't necessary because the body deals with the problem by itself, but supportive care is needed while the patient's immune system is doing its job.
 It's important to drink water during an infection, since water is lost from the body in both vomiting and diarrhea.
 Electrolyte replacement may also be needed.